NY/NY III Housing

 You can also learn more about supportive housing for youth aging out of foster care by downloading this packet.

 Good Shepherd Services: The Chelsea Foyer

 One of the crown jewels at the 150-year-old Good Shepherd Services, the Chelsea Foyer is a program that offers housing and comprehensive support services to 40 homeless and at-risk youth.
 Like its name, the program is envisioned as a two-year “corridor” between care (or homelessness) and successful adulthood, in which tenants access a rich array of employment, educational and social supports to help them learn how to live independently.
 All Foyer tenants are formerly homeless, at risk of homelessness or aging out of foster care; 14 of the buildings units are reserved for Pop I tenants.
-You can view a video on the program here.

 The Lantern Organization: Vicinitas

 Opened in 2011, Vicinitas is a 68-unit supportive housing residence in the Bronx exclusively for young adults, more than half of whom have aged out of foster care.
 Vicinitas builds on the Lantern Organization's commitment to helping young adults successfully transition to adulthood; Lantern has also provided housing and services to this population at its Schafer Hall residence in Harlem and Jasper Hall in the Bronx.
 Onsite services stress independent living skills, education, training and career development.
-You can view a video on the program here.

 Neighborhood Coalition for Shelter, Inc.: Louis Nine House